prestongreene/academic-kickstart/content/home/blog.md

 active = true
 date = "2016-04-20T00:00:00"

-title = "Recent Posts"
+title = "Blog"
-subtitle = ""
+subtitle = "News, musings, and unsolicited advice"

 # Order that this section will appear in.
 weight = 20